Cutting planes for signomial programming: Convex outer approximation

 \subsection{Outer approximation cuts}

-To increase efficiency, we propose a cutting plane algorithm to separate valid linear inequalities in $(u,v)$-space from the extended formulation of the convex outer approximation.
+The extended formulation is not useful, so we propose a cutting plane algorithm to separate valid linear inequalities in $(u,v)$-space from the extended formulation of the convex outer approximation.
 This algorithm generates a low-dimensional projected approximation of $\bcSt$.
 Moreover, the projection procedure converts the convex nonlinear relaxation into an LP relaxation, which is suitable for many solvers.

 Given a point $(\relx{u}, \relx{v}) \in \cU \times \cV$, the algorithm determines whether it belongs to $\bcSt$.
 This verification can be done by checking the sign of $\conve_{\cU}(\psi_{\beta})(\relx{u}) - \psi_{\gamma}(\relx{v})$.
 If $\conve_{\cU}(\psi_{\beta})(\relx{u}) - \psi_{\gamma}(\relx{v}) \le 0$, then $(\relx{u}, \relx{v}) \in \bcSt$.